anabelacampos/MorphData/README.md

 # MorphData Plugin
-A set of macros, plugins, flows, and scripts to ease morphological analysis of brain cells.
+An ImageJ plugin that eases the morphological analysis of brain cells.

+Software made available under a MIT License.
+Copyright (c) 2021 anabelacampos.

-Data are provided to the public strictly for educational and academic research purposes.
-When using a dataset please cite this repository and the corresponding paper.
+Data (_MorphData - Data.zip_) are provided to the public strictly for educational and academic research purposes.